geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Pattern:** [Anything]

 **Documentation:** The formula that denotes the function you want to evaluate for particular values of the independent variables.
-This expression may contain any of the usual operations such as addition or multiplication, as well as all of the common functions such as `sin' or `cos'.
-In addition, it may contain expressions like `if(x>0, 1, -1)' where the expression evaluates to the second argument if the first argument is true, and to the third argument otherwise.
+This expression may contain any of the usual operations such as addition or multiplication, as well as all of the common functions such as &lsquo;sin&rsquo; or &lsquo;cos&rsquo;.
+In addition, it may contain expressions like &lsquo;if(x>0, 1, -1)&rsquo; where the expression evaluates to the second argument if the first argument is true, and to the third argument otherwise.
 For a full overview of possible expressions accepted see the documentation of the muparser library at http://muparser.beltoforion.de/.

 If the function you are describing represents a vector-valued function with multiple components, then separate the expressions for individual components by a semicolon.